mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/Building the Ultimate  Ubuntu Desktop on a Pre-Made Gaming PC.md

 #### Optional - Use a "Proprietary" Graphics Driver
 Assuming you have the right hardware, you can use the proprietary driver from Nvidia.
 Ubuntu already knows the versions available from them and presents them as an easy to click radio button.

-Step 1 - Navigate to "Show Applications > SOftware & Updates > Additional Drivers"
+- Step 1 - Navigate to "Show Applications > SOftware & Updates > Additional Drivers"
-Step 2 - Observe that "Nouveaux" is currently checked Step 3 - Check the radio button at the top such as:
+- Step 2 - Observe that "Nouveaux" is currently checked

- Using NVIDIA driver metapackage from nvidia-driver-470 (proprietary, tested)
+- Step 3 - Check the radio button at the top such as the `nvidia-driver-470 (proprietary, tested)`

 #### Show Operating System Info